Probate Q&A Series

 • Confirm your appointment as personal representative and obtain Letters of Administration/Testamentary.

 • Draft a petition under N.C.
-Gen. Stat. § 28A-16-1 with full property details and rationale for sale.
+Gen. Stat. § 28A-15-1 with full property details and rationale for sale.

 • Gather appraisal or broker opinion to support market value.

-• Attend the probate hearing and secure a court order for possession and sale.
+• Attend the hearing and secure an order for possession and sale if required.

-• Follow the court’s approved sale process and upset bid procedures if applicable.
+• Follow the court’s approved sale process and applicable upset bid procedures.

 • File a detailed accounting with the court and distribute sale proceeds in accordance with state law.